autobrr/autobrr.com/docs/getting-started/windows.md

 ### Config options

-* `host`: If not using a reverse proxy, change to `0.0.0.0`.
+- `host`: If not using a reverse proxy, change to `0.0.0.0`.
-* `port`: If port already in use then change to a free one.
+- `port`: If port already in use then change to a free one.
-* `baseUrl`: **`OPTIONAL`** It supports running on both the root url and in a subpath, as well as subdomain.
+- `baseUrl`: **`OPTIONAL`** It supports running on both the root url and in a subpath, as well as subdomain.
 Uncomment if needed.
-* `logPath`: **`OPTIONAL`** It can be useful to log to file.
+- `logPath`: **`OPTIONAL`** It can be useful to log to file.
 If running with systemd you can use `journalctl` to check logs.
-It has built in logrotation to not fill up disk.
+It has built in log rotation to not fill up disk.
-* `logLevel`: Choose how much log output you want to see.
+- `logLevel`: Choose how much log output you want to see.
 Needs a restart to take effect.
-* `sessionSecret`: Used for session cookies.
+- `sessionSecret`: Used for session cookies.
 Change to something more random like a `UUID`.

 ## Create autobrr user

-If you skip this step you won't be able to login to Autobrr, so lets quickly get a user made.
+If you skip this step you won't be able to login to autobrr, so lets quickly get a user made.

 Inside the autobrr folder, **hold shift and right click** on an empty area.
 You can then see **Open PowerShell window here**.
 Yours might say Command Prompt.